 New datasets that that are added to an ECDIS with interoperability mode will be managed by any existing interoperability catalogue if the relevant data product is listed in it.
 Data producers should therefore perform sufficient tests to ensure new datasets perform as envisioned.

-See 8.7 for additional information about new data products.
+See section 8.8 for additional information about new data products.

 New datasets - coverages